fllinas/FLB_Portfolio/README.md

 fabriziollinas12@gmail.com

-**Master of Science in Energy Engineering from Politecnico di Milano with experience as projects engineer and data analyst.
-Expert in energy systems optimization, data analysis and machine learning with Python.**
+**Energy expert with experience as project manager, consultant and data analyst on industrial size projects.
+High focus on projects related to energy systems optimization, energy consultancy, CAPEX projects and data analysis with Python.
+Master’s degree in Energy Engineering from Politecnico di Milano with outstanding academic results and professional achievements.
+Energy transition and renewable energy enthusiast.**

 | Language  | Proficiency |